flapjack/flapjack-diner/README.md

 # rule_id (String, required)
 # rule_data (Hash, will be converted via to_json)
 #   contact_id (String, required)
-#   rule_id (String, required, matching the one provided as a main parameter)
 #   entity_tags (Array of Strings, may be empty; either this or 'entities' must have some content)
 #   entities (Array of Strings, may be empty; either this or 'entity_tags' must have some content)
 #   time_restrictions (TBD)